nayotamafaza/WA-/README.md

 # WhatsApp Key/DB Extractor
-Allows WhatsApp users to extract their cipher key and databases on non-rooted Android devices.
+Allows WhatsApp users to extract their cipher key and databases on non-rooted Android 13 or lower devices.

 # Crypt15 encrypted_backup.key is now supported!